Harry-0613/TravelerWeb/README.md

    ```bash
    yarn
    ```
-2. Get Pusher credentials and Setup Google credentials
+2. Get Pusher credentials and

+   1. Create a pusher account at https://pusher.com/
+   2. Create a new app
+      Click Get Started or Manage/Create appon the Channel tab Enter the app name
+      Select a cluster.
+Pick the one closest to you, i.e. ap3(Asia Pacific (Tokyo)) Click Create app
+   3. Go to App Keys tab, you will see the following keys:

+      * `app_id`
+      * `key`
+      * `secret`
+      * `cluster`

+   4. Copy these keys to your .env.local file:
+      ```
+      PUSHER_ID=<app_id>
+      NEXT_PUBLIC_PUSHER_KEY=<key>
+      PUSHER_SECRET=<secret>
+      NEXT_PUBLIC_PUSHER_CLUSTER=<cluster>
+      ```
+   5. NEXT_PUBLIC prefix is required for the client side to access the env variable.
+      Also, please remember to add these keys to your environment variables handler in src/lib/env/private.ts and src/lib/env/public.ts.
+You can view those two files for more details.
+   6. Go to App Settings tab, scroll down to Enable authorized connections and enable it.
+Note: If you enable the Enable client events option, every connection will last only 30 seconds if not authorized.
+So if you just want to do some experiments, you might need to disable this option.

+   You can refer to the [Pusher Setup](https://github.com/ntuee-web-programming/112-1-unit2-notion-clone#pusher-setup) section in Notion Clone README for more details.

+4. Setup Google credentials

    Please refer to the [Google Setup](https://developers.google.com/identity/protocols/oauth2/web-server?hl=zh-tw)

-   Please refer to the [Pusher Setup](https://github.com/ntuee-web-programming/112-1-unit2-notion-clone#pusher-setup) section in Notion Clone README for more details.

-3. Create `.env.local` file in the project root and add the following content:
+5. Create `.env.local` file in the project root and add the following content:

    ```
    POSTGRES_URL=postgres://postgres:postgres@localhost:5432/traveler